HackGT/bolt/README.md

  - Install dependencies: `npm install`
  - Configure the required environment variables in `configs/config.json`.
 You can copy and rename `configs/configs.json.example`.

+# Client setup

+Note: the hardware desk page (/admin/desk) relies on a WebSocket connection to the server.
+The client assumes that you are running the server on port 3000.
+If this isn't right, then you'll need to update the port in

+1. The `proxy` property in the **client's** package.json file
+2. The local development WebSocket URL in `client/index.tsx`

+to use the correct server port.

 Required environment variables
 -----